Toggle: English / Spanish

 Call your health care provider if you have any symptoms such as:

-The doctor or nurse will examine you and ask you questions about your medical history and symptoms.
+The health care provider will examine you and ask you questions about your medical history and symptoms.
 You may be asked:

 If there are signs of an emergency, you will be sent to the hospital.
 A tube will be placed through your nose or mouth into the stomach or intestines.
 This empties your intestines.
-Usually, you will not be allowed to eat or drink anything so your intestines can rest.
+In most cases, you will not be allowed to eat or drink anything so your intestines can rest.
 You will be given fluids through a vein (intravenously).

-You may be given medication to reduce symptoms and to treat the cause of the problem.
-(The specific medication depends on the situation.)
+You may be given medicine to reduce symptoms and to treat the cause of the problem.
+The type of medicine will depend on the cause of the problem.
 Some people may need surgery right away.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.